erickim713/DesignProject/dp7/README.md

 ### **Written Protocol:**
 * Instructions for preparation and setting up the testing environment:
-	* this is a fixed experiment, meaning that the user interface will only be tested and the real data of tracking the person will be created by the web application makers.
+	* Our user study consists of data created by the web application makers.
+The tested users will participate assuming that they were the ones who started and stopped the already-existing data.
 	* Since our objective is if our user interface is intuitive and learnable, we believed that making the tester remember what this other person did last night can still prove the effectiveness of our user interface.
-	* The users will be given a link to open https://cdn.rawgit.com/erickim713/DesignProject/fc422796/prototype/index.html this is the link to the entry of our app.
+	* The users will be given a link to enter into the main page of our application (https://cdn.rawgit.com/erickim713/DesignProject/fc422796/prototype/index.html)
-	* When user starts using the application two people will observe, one person will be ready to assist the user if user can't move on without help (hopefully doesn't happen).
-The last person will be the tech guy who will come into play if there is an error with the web application during the tests.
+	* When the user starts using the application, two members of our team will observe and record any comments or details that the user presents. while one person will be ready to assist the user if user gets stuck and is unable move on without help (hopefully this doesn't happen).
+The last person will be in charge of correcting any technological issues who will come into play if there is an error with the web application during the tests.

-* Introduction and informed consent:
+* Introduction:
 	> Thank you for participating in our user study.
 	We found that people who go out to drink often find their wallets empty, glasses broken or missing, call histories that are unexplainable.
 Our Drunken Path web application aims to help users who often go out to drink recollect their memories about what they did last night.
 We hope that you are able to have a fun and helpful experience while recalling your memories from your drunk nights through our web application.

+* Informed consent:
-We need your personal information to analyze our project’s results for future improvements.
+	> We need your personal information to analyze our project’s results for future improvements.
 We will collect your age, gender, occupation data.
 Do you agree?

 * Tutorial:
 	* To test our app's intuitiveness, affordance, and learnability we have no tutorial or training.